Prospective Students

 It is rare for undergraduate students to have the opportunity to study Children’s Literature in a sustained way at the university level.
 Our program was pioneering in this respect.
 We evolved from the Carnegie Library’s flagship training school for children’s librarians and offered classes on the subject as early as 1933.

 We have evolved with the times and now offer a rich interdisciplinary curriculum, whereby students take three core courses in English and another three courses across the humanities, arts, and social sciences.
-Recently developed elective courses include Harry Potter, Writing Youth Literature, Youth Film, Children and Media, and Children in Pittsburgh.
+Recently developed elective courses include Harry Potter, Writing Youth Literature, Youth Film, Children and Media, Childhood Games, and Children in Pittsburgh.

 Our certificate provides students with a springboard for many areas of professional work and study—and students can tailor their courses to meet their interests and goals.
 Recently, our certificate students have gotten internships and jobs at: